drzdo/arma3-persistent-campaign/README.md

 - when player ACE-interact with the container, there will be a corresponding option which opens full ACE Arsenal
 - when player closes arsenal, the chosen gear is put in the wishbox.

+## Tips and tricks

+- in 3den, when you have one "Loaded" layer and you load another one - do not delete the obsolete layer using `DEL` on keyboard because sometimes is messes up the selection and deletes another random object (I suspect bug in 3den).
+Instead, right click and delete the old layer.

+## Known issues

+- when player logs in - they get a saved loadout
+- then player changes items and logs out
+- then player logs back in - instead of getting loadout from step 2 they get saved loadout

 # Contributing

 Contributions are welcome.

 You are allowed to use these scripts and distribute them in your own missions.
-The only requirement is to mentioned the link to this repository.
+The only request is to mention the link to this repository.

-- all vehicles
-    - inventories (items in nested containers are put in the root container)
-    - colors
-    - damage
-    - flag (use ACE Self-Interact to set flag)
-- all inventory objects (crates, supply boxes, etc)
-    - inventories (items in nested containers are put in the root container)
-    - damage
-- statics (sandbags, ACE trenches, ACE Fortify)
-- players
-    - locations
-    - loadouts
-- mines
-- arsenal
-    - synced with actual inventory
-- map markers
-- wishbox

-- flag, rally point
-- warlords

-Tips:

-- delete old layer via right click "Delete" instead of pressing "Delete" button

-- Admin tools:

-- For save/load in debug panel:

-if (is3DEN) then {
-	private _s = profileNamespace getVariable ["zdo_mission", ""];
-	if (!(_s isEqualTo "")) then {
-		private _v = parseSimpleArray _s;
-		[_v] call ZDO_fnc_loadToEden;
-		_v;
-	};
-} else {
-	private _r = [] call ZDO_fnc_saveForEden;
-	profileNamespace setVariable ["zdo_mission", str _r];
-	_r;
-};

-- wishbox

-[cursorTarget] call ZDO_fnc_makeWishbox;